History of urban planning: Garden city movement

 Welwyn Garden City, also in Hertfordshire was also built on Howard's principles.
 His successor as chairman of the Garden City Association was Sir Frederic Osborn, who extended the movement to regional planning.
 The principles of the garden city were soon applied to the planning of city suburbs.
 The first such project was the Hampstead Garden Suburb founded by Henrietta Barnett and planned by Parker and Unwin.
 The scheme's utopian ideals were that it should be open to all classes of people with free access to woods and gardens and that the housing should be of low density with wide, tree-lined roads.
+The Tudor Walters Committee that recommended the building of housing estates after World War I incorporated the ideas of Howard's disciple Raymond Unwin, who demonstrated that homes could be built rapidly and economically whilst maintaining satisfactory standards for gardens, family privacy and internal spaces.
+Unwin diverged from Howard by proposing that the new developments should be peripheral 'satellites' rather than fully-fledged garden cities.

 In North America, the Garden City movement was also popular, and evolved into the "Neighbourhood Unit" form of development.
 In the early 1900s, as cars were introduced to city streets for the first time, residents became increasingly concerned with the number of pedestrians being injured by car traffic.
 The response, seen first in Radburn, New Jersey, was the Neighbourhood Unit-style development, which oriented houses toward a common public path instead of the street.
 The neighbourhood is distinctively organised around a school, with the intention of providing children a safe way to walk to school.

-The Tudor Walters Committee that recommended the building of housing estates after World War I incorporated the ideas of Howard's disciple Raymond Unwin, who demonstrated that homes could be built rapidly and economically whilst maintaining satisfactory standards for gardens, family privacy and internal spaces.
-Unwin diverged from Howard by proposing that the new developments should be peripheral 'satellites' rather than fully-fledged garden cities.
+In Europe, Garden Cities were also promoted by a range of organisations including the International Garden Cities and Town Planning Association, the international branch of the British Garden Cities and Town Planning Association.
+The International Association held a series of conferences across Europe including in Brussels in 1919, Paris in 1922; Gothenburg in 1923; Amsterdam in 1924; New York in 1925, and finally Vienna in 1926.
+These congresses must have had a strong appeal to housing reformers and town planners with more than more than 300 for Gothenburg 1923; more than 500 for Amsterdam 1924; over 1,000 for Vienna 1926.
+Belgium, France, Sweden, The Netherlands and Austria all experienced the influence of the garden city movement during this period.